How To Drive Innovation In The Workplace

 “Success is not final; failure is not fatal.”
 This quote, often attributed to Winston Churchill, is the mantra of every workplace innovator.

 Workplace innovators are constantly on the lookout for new and better ways to achieve their objectives.
-They are committed to continuous improvement because being innovative means never settling.
+They are committed to continuous improvement because being innovative in the workplace means never settling.

 While it’s a leader’s job to inspire innovation in the workplace, bringing their vision to life requires collaboration at all levels.
 Whether you are the CEO, corporate real estate leader or facilities manager, you can initiate change.
 To achieve it, however, you’ll need to work closely with other department leaders.